bokulich-lab/moshpit-docs/_sources/chapters/01_filtering/host-filtering.md

   name: python3
 ---
 # Host read removal
+There are a few different options to perform host read removal in QIIME 2: a more generic one using the `filter-reads` action and a more specific one using the `filter-reads-pangenome` action.
+Below you can see how to use both of them.
+In this tutorial we will use the `filter-reads-pangenome` action to remove human reads from the dataset.

 ## Removal of contaminating reads
 Removal of contaminating reads can generally be done by mapping the reads to a reference database and filtering out the reads that map to it.
 In QIIME 2 this can be done by using the `filter-reads` action from the `quality-control` plugin.
 Before the filtering